ncsa/parfu_archive_tool/README.md

 Use examples:
   To archive a directory:

     parfu_all_test_001 C target_path/directory_to_archive archive_path/archive_file.pfu

-  To extract an archive file
+  To extract an archive file:

     parfu_all_test_001 X extract_path/extract_directory archive_path/archive_file.pfu

 To build parfu: